AinurMingazov/mgzv/README.md

 ---
 ### Hi!
 I'm Ainur

-I'm a Python developer.

-- 🔭 At the beginning of 2021, I got acquainted with the Python language by reading a book "Learning Python" by Eric Metiz.
-Further studying the language and technology, I found them increasingly used in work and life.
-I also took courses on Stepik and Udemy, read books about various technologies and watched videos on YouTube.

-I am currently a Python Backend Developer.
-In our work we use a stack of technologies

 - 🌱 I am currently a Python Backend Developer.
 In our work we use a stack of technologies: